AusClimateService/bias-correction-data-release/README.md

 ## Pre-processed input data for bias correction

 Model outputs and observational data were pre-processed prior to bias correction.
+This pre-processing involved spatial regridding, unit conversion and re-chunking.

+For the model outputs,
-This pre-processing involved spatial regridding, unit conversion and re-chunking and was achieved by running the following at the command line for any given GCM / RCM / model run / variable combination:
+the pre-processing was achieved by running the following at the command line for any given GCM / RCM / model run / variable combination:

 ```
-bash preprocess.sh ACCESS-CM2 BARPA-R r4i1p1f1 ssp370 tasmin -n
+bash preprocess-cordex.sh ACCESS-CM2 BARPA-R r4i1p1f1 ssp370 tasmin -n
 ```
 (The `-n` is optional and allows for a dry run where the commands that would be executed are just printed to the screen.)